 Spend the day at Fanshawe Pioneer Village with your group and discover what life was like in the village as you participate in activities designed to show children the hard work, tools, chores and fun and games of the 19th century.
 A costumed interpreter will lead groups through various hands-on activities during their visit.
-We offer 60 minute or 90 minute sessions depending on your group’s age, interests and availability.
+We offer 60 minute or 90 minute sessions depending on your group’s age, interests, and availability.
 These times do not include arrival and introductions.
-When you are done your program explore the rest of the village grounds and see inside the historic buildings.
+When you are finished your program, explore the rest of the village grounds and see inside the historic buildings.

 Programs for Ages 4 to 14

 Programs are designed for ages 4 to 14.
 A minimum of 10 children is required to book.

 $7.00 per participant

 Please note activities marked with *** indicate activities that can be adapted to ages 4-6.